AFishingAddiction/AFishingAddiction.github.io/_posts/2014-03-10-a-few-mid-march-largemouth-bass.md

 excerpt: After a painful winter of 2011, I went out in mid-March 2012 to Wingfoot Lake pond and caught these beautiful largemouth bass.
 permalink: /a-few-mid-march-largemouth-bass/
 author: dan
+img:
+  path: /posts/a-few-mid-march-largemouth-bass/a-mid-march-largemouth-bass-1456x2592.jpg
+  height: 2592
+  width: 1456
+  alt: My right hand holding a largemough bass over a pond with a reflection of trees and the sunset
+  caption: A decent sized largemouth bass for a small pond
+  render: false
+images:
+  another-lmb:
+    path: /posts/a-few-mid-march-largemouth-bass/another-mid-march-largemouth-bass-1456x2592.jpg
+    height: 2592
+    width: 1456
+    alt: My left hand holding a largemough bass over a pond with a reflection of trees
+    caption: Another decent sized largemouth bass for a small pond
 catch_ids:
   - 5
 seo: